RHA Audio is relatively unknown to the audio scene. They are a UK based company making inexpensive headphones and earphones.

-I have over the years used and reviewed many IEMs from mostly Chinese companies such as Head-Direct, Idance, Brainwavz, Sherwood, Soundmagic, Meelectric and others.
+I have over the years used and reviewed many IEMs from mostly Chinese companies such as Head-Direct, Idance, Brainwavz, Sherwood, Soundmagic, Me electric and others.

-While I have used IEMs from top tier Europe and US manufacturers like Sennheiser, Ultimate Ears and Shure I have only used their high end earphones and never their low end earphones.
+While I have used IEMs from top-tier Europe and US manufacturers like Sennheiser, Ultimate Ears and Shure I have only used their high-end earphones and never their low-end earphones.

-The general trend is that top tier earphone manufacturers like AKG, Sennheiser, Shure and others are competitive only at the higher end of the spectrum on account of their higher overheads of having offices and research centers in Europe or in the US.
-The lower end models are generally not as competitive to Chinese companies since Chinese companies have much lesser overheads which allows them to have better margins.
+The general trend is that top tier earphone manufacturers like AKG, Sennheiser, Shure and others are competitive only at the higher end of the spectrum on account of their higher overheads of having offices and research centres in Europe or in the US.
+The lower end models are generally not as competitive to Chinese companies since Chinese companies have much lesser overheads which allow them to have better margins.

 The build quality of these IEMs scream quality, and if someone told me these were priced at $300 I would have believed them easily.